 Hiking long distance trails had become a topic in the family.
 I had a subscription to Backpacker magazine where they would highlight/idolize long distance hikes and thru hiking.
-Emily had completed solo trip of the John Muir Trail in 2016, section hiked the Te Araroa and has plans to hike the Pacific Crest Trail.
+Micah had completed a solo trip of the John Muir Trail in 2016, section hiked the Te Araroa and has plans to hike the Pacific Crest Trail.
 We had all watched the movies Wild and A Walk in the Woods.
-Plus in 2018 Emily and I had spent 14 days hiking the GR20 in Corsica.
+Plus in 2018 Micah and I had spent 14 days hiking the GR20 in Corsica.

 The knowledge of having a major long distance hike running through my backyard was very exciting.
 It was time to start doing some research.
 In September of 2019 I picked up a copy of Hiking Canada’s Great Divide Trail by author Dustin Lynx (side note: I taught both of Dustin’s kids at high school, math and physics).
 I knew I could never hike the entire trail in one go.
 I teach summer school in July and there would not be enough time before I had to return to school for the new year.
 More importantly, I had never hiked more than 14 days so scaling up to the 45 days necessary to hike the GDT would be challenging.
 Section hiking the GDT would be a great option as it would allow me the flexibility to explore the trail over several years while allowing time in the summer for other hikes and adventures.